balou1902/tACS_effects_on_single_neurons/README.md

 ## Data generation
 The data were generated using NEURON environement 7.8.1  You can download this software here https://neuron.yale.edu/neuron/.
 A supercomputer was used, however, depending on the length of simulation, it is possible to use a regular desktop or laptop.

+For sub(supra)threshold investigation, the code is quite similar.
+For the suprathreshold activity investigation, a synapse was modeled.
+If you are investigatins the subthreshold activity, a silent neuron is used (no synapse).
+In that case, please comment line 92 from the init.hoc file.

 ## Data analysis